Lilhxr/ADBS_2022/README.md

 - `getIndex(String tableName, String columnName)`: Given `tableName` and `columnName`, find out the column index in the tuple and return.

-- `getTable(String tableName)`: Given a `tableName`, find out the `tableInfo` instance and return.
-- `dropInMemoryTable()`: Clear the temporary table info, this should be done after a SQL has executed.

 - `getInstance(String dbPath)`: Get the singleton instance of `Catalog`.

 ***